ayekat/localdir/README.md

 HANDLE WITH CARE!
 The scripts are meant to work interconnected in myriad ways, so I highly recommend to check a script before considering using it.
 And even then, it's likely that they are broken.

 And/or break other things.

-Because it's what I do: I break things.

-On a daily basis.
+Because it's what I do: I break things on a daily basis.

 ---